This is a guide to help intrepid travellers who want to visit Paricutin volcano in Western Mexico.

 How To Visit Paricutín Volcano

 “As we drive down the narrow cobbled street of this small Purépecha town we are hardly inconspicuous.
 A bright yellow American school bus packed with westerners.
-Word quickly spreads and soon enough we are being escorted through the streets of Angahuan by local cowboys on horseback.
+Word of our arrival quickly spreads and soon enough we are being escorted through the streets of Angahuan by local cowboys on horseback.
 They lead the way to our campsite at the far end of the town where we base ourselves for two nights.
-From here we are able to explore the incredulous buried church and distant Paricutín volcano.”
+From here we are able to explore the partially buried church and distant Paricutín volcano.”

 Excerpt from my diary during my first trip to Angahuan in 2014.

 The trek is around 20km return and is mostly flat.
 However walking across the sharp lava field is very difficult and sturdy boots are required.
 A guide is definitely recommended as there is no marked path through the lava field.

 From the base of the cone there is a steep climb to reach the crater at the top.
 Bask in the 360 degree views from the top before enjoying the steep scree run back down to the base.
 Although now dormant, steam still vents from the crater.